top of page

 9000 Other Income and Expenses

 The accounts in the list above provide the structure for the construction company’s financial statements and are tailored to provide the information needed on those reports.
-Common reports for a construction company include income statements, balance sheets, and work-in-progress reports.
+Common reports for a construction company include income statements, balance sheets, and work-in-progress reports, which help track costs incurred during construction projects.
 Our Irvine Bookkeeping provides your construction company with our accounting and bookkeeping for contractors.
 Help you optimize your time.

 How a chart of accounts works in construction

 The accounts fall into the corresponding categories based on the type of work your construction company performs and how income is recognized.
-For instance, material suppliers and equipment company rental companies are going to have very different charts of accounts than a contractor.
+For instance, material suppliers and equipment company rental companies are going to have very different charts of accounts than a contractors.
+Job costs, including direct costs like labor, materials, and subcontractor fees, are tracked separately to analyze project profitability and ensure accurate cost management.

 Once the overall structure of the chart is established, it is kept the same from year to year.
 As a result, it ensures that accurate comparisons of the company’s finances can be made over time.